-The First Lady Reads “’Twas the Night Before Christmas” at the Children's National Medical Center
+The First Lady Reads “’Twas the Night Before Christmas”

 First Lady Michelle Obama stopped by the Children’s National Medical Center in Washington, D.C. to read one of her favorite Christmas tales and to spread some holiday cheer.
 First Dogs Bo and Sunny came along to help the First Lady greet the children and their families.